Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: DSGRN and the Toggle Switch

 where the parameters space is

-Observe that there is an obvious linear projection between the parameter spaces for the Hill model and the DSGRN model for the toggle switch; $\pi_{\text{TS}}\colon \Lambda_{\text{TS}}\to \Xi_{\text{TS}}$ obtained by ignoring the Hill exponents $d_{1,2}$ and $d_{2,1}$.
+We provide a more general discussion of Hill Models in Section~\ref{sec:hill models}.
+Comparing the parameters listed in \eqref{eq:parametersHillToggle} with those of Table~\ref{tab:parameter_regions} there is an obvious linear projection between the parameter spaces for the Hill model and the DSGRN model for the toggle switch; $\pi_{\text{TS}}\colon \Lambda_{\text{TS}}\to \Xi_{\text{TS}}$ obtained by ignoring the Hill exponents $d_{1,2}$ and $d_{2,1}$.
 As a first pass it is useful to think of DSGRN as capturing the dynamics of \eqref{eq:Toggle_ODEs} in the singular limit as the exponents $d_{1,2}$ and $d_{2,1}$ go to infinity.

 In fact, there is a bijection between the equilibria that can be identified by DSGRN and the equilibria for a Hill function model for sufficiently large exponents \cite[Theorem 3.13]{duncan:gedeon:kokubu:mischaikow:oka}.

-While we believe that the ability of DSGRN to identify equilibria is of fundamental importance, it is worth noting that within the synthetic biology community the Toggle Switch represents a first successful design of a synthetic genetic switch \cite{collins}.
-For this community an abstract existence result invoking the phrase ``sufficiently large exponents'' is not of direct use as typical biochemical models involve Hill exponents that are on the order of 5 or less.
-This brings us back to the EQ and SNB problems described above for this particular problem.
+As indicated within the synthetic biology community, the Toggle Switch is of practical interest and for this community an abstract existence result invoking the phrase ``sufficiently large exponents'' is not of direct use, as typical biochemical models involve Hill exponents that are on the order of 5 or less.
+This brings us back to the EQ and SNB problems described in the introduction.
 First, can we use the DSGRN information to provide intuition as to which parameter values will lead to bistability for \eqref{eq:Toggle_ODEs}?
 Second, can we use this information to identify at what parameter values saddle-node bifurcations will occur?

 We note that the Morse graphs for a combinatorial network model typically encode a richer description of the global dynamical structure than simply the number and type of combinatorial attractors in each parameter region, such as the phase space region in which they occur.
 Analysis of the relative location of these attractors in phase space across multiple parameter regions may suggest subtle, yet global information about how these attractors continue and which types of bifurcations occur.
 We demonstrate this in a specific example in Section~\ref{sec:degenerate saddle-node bifurcations}.